NETHERLANDS SOLO TRAVEL GUIDE

 - always be aware of your surroundings, especially if you feel the need to imbibe or feel the need to “let loose” – you’re on vacation so have fun!

 - never leave your food or drink unattended.

 - keep your belongs on your person, or at least in your view in close proximity, at all times.

 - be open to meeting and talking with new people – that is where a lot of the travel experience lies – but be careful on how you divulge personal information.

 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

 The Amsterdam architecture and endless canals are very picturesque so don’t forget your camera.
 The Dutch are nice and most speak many languages, including English.
 Don’t be grossed out if you order chips (French fries) and they give you mayo on the side.
 The city is very walkable and easy to just wander around in.
-I would recommend a visit to Amsterdam to anyone.
+I would recommend visiting Amsterdam to anyone.
 Be careful, however – there are so many bicycles, trams, cars, and buses that if you’re not paying attention, you could be hit.
-I almost did on my first day!
+I almost did on my first day.